honeycombio/refinery/config.md

 ## Stdout Logger

-### Section Name: `StdoutLogger`

-Configuration for logging to stdout.
+`StdoutLogger` contains configuration for logging to `stdout`.
-Only used if Logger.Type is "stdout".
+Only used if `Logger.Type` is "stdout".
 ### `Structured`

-Structured controls whether to used structured logging.
+Structured controls whether to use structured logging.

-Specifies whether the stdout logger generates structured logs (JSON) or not (plain text).
+`true` generates structured logs (JSON).
+`false` generates plain text logs.

 - Not eligible for live reload.
 - Type: `bool`